 • avoid drafts;

-• dress for the weather.
+• dress according to the weather.

-The effect of air pollution on the immune system
+The effect of air pollution on immunity

 How to avoid negative influence: